marinspira/microservices-java/README.md

-# 🧩 Microservices Deployment – Java + Spring Boot + Docker + Azure Container Apps
+# 🧩 Microservices – Java + Spring Boot + Docker + Azure Container Apps

 This project demonstrates a basic microservices architecture using Java 21, Spring Boot, and Maven.
 The services are containerized with Docker and automatically deployed to Azure Container Apps using GitHub Actions.